We are reforming the aged care system to ensure First Nations people:

 National Palliative Care Projects

 This program supports access to quality palliative care through workforce development, education and training.
-Some of the funded projects focus on Aboriginal and Torres Strait Islander communities, including to help them be cared for and die at home, if that is their choice.
+Some of the funded projects focus on First Nations communities, including to help them be cared for and die at home, if that is their choice.

 Find a provider

-Through My Aged Care, you can find local providers who specialise in services for Aboriginal and Torres Strait Islander people.
+Through My Aged Care, you can find local providers who specialise in services for First Nations people.